-I am convinced that today, after almost 2000 years of the present dispensation involving the Holy Spirit’s presence on the earth, we have, over time, significantly lost our awareness of the Spirit’s presence, and in turn have lost awareness of His ministries, in comparison to the believers in the early church.
+I am convinced that today, after almost 2000 years of the present dispensation involving the Holy Spirit’s presence on the earth, we have, over time, significantly lost our awareness of His presence.
+In result, most Christians have the greatest difficulty benefiting from His ministries, especially when compared to believers in the early church.
 Near the beginning of the dispensation men failed in their responsibilities for the public testimony of the glory of Christ.
 While men slept, Satan came in to compromise and ruin Christendom (Matt.
 13:24-30, 37-43).
 Although the dispensation goes on by the longsuffering and mercy of God, that which has the responsibility as the house of God (Christendom) only ripens in its evil and corruptions through the passing of centuries.
 God can’t acknowledge His own house any longer, and He can’t sanction it by pouring out power and blessing upon it.
 Christendom has been in noticeable decline since apostolic days (Rev. 2:1-5).
 In the midst of such corruption, is it any wonder we have grown numb to the Spirit’s presence and ministry?

 We know we are redeemed and children of God because the Spirit of God given to us witnesses to our spirit that it is so.
 That is the proof that our Father provides to us.
 But because we can’t see or touch the Holy Spirit, because we can’t capture in a bottle His “bearing witness” to our spirits, displaying it to those around us, we lose all confidence and dependence on the practical experience God intended all believers to have as proof of our sonship.